 Opana Addiction’s Effects

 Opana’s oxymorphone ingredient exists as a semi-synthetic opiate derived from thebaine, a natural opiate derivative.
-Like most all opiate-based substances, Opana’s chemical makeup holds certain similarities with the body’s own endorphin chemicals, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Like most all opiate-based substances, Opana’s chemical makeup holds certain similarities with the body’s own endorphin chemicals.

 Opana works by stimulating endorphin production throughout the brain and central nervous system through its interactions with chemical-producing cells in the brain.
 When used in excess, these activities overwork affected brain cells, causing gradual damage to cell structures over time.